 I spoke with business owner Denyse Whillier who is focused on longer term strategy for building up businesses within the ‘new normal’ even though it’s uncertain what that might look like.
 This means going back over your business strategy and implementation plans but more importantly, revisiting your business vision so you can build back and “envision the future you want for your business”.
 Denyse’s series of articles on restarting business post lockdown, with step by step activities, is a great resource so please do check that out.

 Reopening your business might indeed be on the horizon for many of you, especially those of you who had to shut your doors to customers.
-One of our clients is looking to reopen her therapy room over the coming months so I’ve helped her create and send out an email communication to her customers letting them know her plans and the steps she will be taking to be able to welcome people safely.
+One of our clients is looking to reopen her therapy room over the coming months so we’ve helped her create and send out an email communication to her customers letting them know her plans and the steps she will be taking to be able to welcome people safely.
 She has had to pause all treatments so it’s important that she keeps in touch with customers and has been doing so through her Facebook page.
 Staying visible by posting videos highlighting products, meditations and self-therapies that are helpful to people right now in addition to keeping them informed via her newsletter is a strategy which is working very well for her.
 She understands her audience and what will be of use to them so has come out of her comfort zone to stay visible online, since being visible in person is not an option now.
 This also means that when she is able to safely reopen, her customers will have felt looked after and loved despite her having to close her doors.
-It’s a great example of how small location based businesses are adapting their marketing strategy during this time.
+It’s a great example of how small location based businesses are adapting their marketing during a pandemic, creating a strategy suitable for this time.

 What are your marketing strategies now?
 Are you working on something for the future?
 Please feel free to share in the comments below.